os-js/manual.os-js.org/src/v3/guide/cli/README.md

 * `--development=boolean` Development mode (same as config `development`)
 * `--secret=string` Session secret (same as config `session.options.secret`)

-## Configuration

-You can manage your configurations via [JSON](https://github.com/os-js/osjs-json-config-cli) just like in v2, but is now available in a separate module.

-For more information, see the link provided above.

 ## Custom Tasks

 You can add custom tasks via `src/cli/index.js`.